DaisukeYoshioka99/HMM/README.md

 Expected run time for the demo using “Spot_test.csv” and “Stat_test.csv” on a normal desktop computer is about 7 minutes.
 The following three results will be output when the analysis is successfully completed using the test data:

-  1) PDF_test.csv: Parameter table quantified by the EM algorithm
+  1) Pdf_test.csv: Parameter table quantified by the EM algorithm

   2) HMM_test.csv: Parameter table quantified by the HMM